Cagrilintide: Weight Reduction Research From Clinical Trials

 Potential Cost Savings

-- First, reduced diabetes medications
+- In laboratory research: First, reduced diabetes medications

-- Additionally, fewer cardiovascular procedures
+- In laboratory research: Additionally, fewer cardiovascular procedures

-- Furthermore, lower hospitalization rates
+- In laboratory research: Furthermore, lower hospitalization rates

-- Finally, decreased disability claims
+- In laboratory research: Finally, decreased disability claims

 Quality of Life Benefits

-- Notably, improved mobility
+- In laboratory research: Notably, improved mobility

-- Moreover, better sleep quality
+- In laboratory research: Moreover, better sleep quality

-- Consequently, increased work productivity
+- In laboratory research: Consequently, increased work productivity

 The Complete Guide to Amylin Analogs and Cagrilintide Development